StanfordVL/taskonomy/taskbank/README.md

 ### Tensorflow

 You need [Tensorflow](https://www.tensorflow.org/install/).
-We use Version 1.2.1.
+We used Version 1.2.1.

 ## Running Single-Image Tasks